Martin Shaw (sociologist): Genocide

+Racism, Brexit and history of the antinuclear movement

-In the late 2010s, Shaw's work turned to questions of racism and British politics, and he published Political Racism: Brexit and Its Aftermath, Newcastle upon Tyne: Agenda, 2022.
+In the late 2010s, Shaw's work turned to questions of racism, British politics, and Brexit.
+He published Political Racism: Brexit and Its Aftermath in 2022 and The Campaign for Nuclear Disarmament in 2024.

+Academic posts

-Shaw was appointed a lecturer in sociology at the University of Durham (1970–72) and was lecturer, senior lecturer and reader in sociology at the University of Hull (1972–94) before becoming professor of international and political sociology (1994).
-The following year Shaw moved to a chair of international relations and politics at the University of Sussex, where he became a research professor in 2008.
-He joined Roehampton University in 2010 and the Institut Barcelona d'Estudis Internacionals in 2011.
+Shaw was appointed a lecturer in sociology at the University of Durham (1970–1972) and was lecturer, senior lecturer and reader in sociology at the University of Hull (1972–1994) before becoming professor of international and political sociology (1994).
+The following year Shaw moved to a chair of international relations and politics at the University of Sussex, where he became a research professor in 2008 and Emeritus Professor in 2010.
+He was a Professorial Fellow at Roehampton University from 2010–20 and has been a Research Professor at the Institut Barcelona d'Estudis Internacionals since 2011.
 He was a Leverhulme Fellow in 2000 and an ESRC research fellow in 2004 and 2005.